Visualize and Create Reports

 See re-enrichment example for further demo.

-Quarto full-report
+Quarto Reports

 Function egt_generate_quarto_report() can help you convert re-enrichment object to an all-in-one Quarto document containing all enrichment results.
 You can use RStudio or Positron to knit them (preview) into HTML document.